mikecongdon1golang/null/README.md

 null is a library with reasonable options for dealing with nullable SQL and JSON values

-There are two packages: `null` and its subpackage `zero`.
+There are two packages: `null` and its subpackage `zero`. mikecongdon1golang/null aims to extend guregu's package in a slightly rougher way.
+I'll aim to make no breaking changes, but recommend that you should use Guregu's and fork from there/give credit there.
+It's a wonderful project that I'm reaping the benefits of.
+Thank you Guregu!
+The rest of this documentation is their work.
+My additoins have been minor, and primarily in the zero package.

 Types in `null` will only be considered null on null input, and will JSON encode to `null`.
 If you need zero and null be considered separate values, use these.